Gauri Ma: Saradeswari Ashram

 Please show this letter to Gauri Ma, Jogin M, etc., and through them establish a women's math.
 Let Gaur Ma be the President there...I shall supply all the necessary expenses for that work also."
 (Letter from England 1896).

 In 1911, the Ashram moved to Kolkata.
 Sarada Devi often visited the ashram, serving as an inspiration to those who were living there.
 For thirteen years, the ashram was located in rented houses, moving four times to accommodate its growing population.
 After raising funds, in 1924 a three-story permanent ashram was constructed at its present location.

-The sannyasinis of Saradeswari Ashram wear traditional red bordered Saree and also wear Shankhaa(a conch bangle which represents a married Bengali woman), because Sri sri ma Sarada devi didn't like women living like sanyassins and wearing ochre, therefore Gauri Maa initiated the ritual of marrying the ashramite sannyasinis with Shaligram narayan or Jagannath ji, so that they can live like married women.
+The sannyasinis of Saradeswari Ashram wear traditional red bordered sari and also wear Shankhaa (a conch bangle which represents a married Bengali woman), because Sri Sarada devi didn't like women living like sanyassins and wearing ochre, therefore Gauri Ma initiated the ritual of marrying the ashramite sannyasinis with Shaligram narayan or Jagannath ji, so that they can live like married women.